 Please visit our residency website at https://regionalhealth.org/careers/residencies/pharmacy-residency.

 Applications must be submitted through PhORCAS.
 Application requirements: Pharm.
 D. degree; eligibility for licensure in South Dakota; applicants must be participating in or have completed an ASHP-accredited PGY1 pharmacy residency or one in the ASHP accreditation process (ie., one with candidate or preliminary accreditation status); required documents (through PhORCAS); letter of intent; CV; official college transcripts; 3 references; optional photo.
+In your letter of intent, please also describe one situation in which you impacted a patient's medication therapy.

 About Regional Health Rapid City Hospital